pingcap/docs-cn/time-to-live.md

 > **Note:**
 >
-> This section is only applicable to on-premises TiDB.
+> This section is only applicable to TiDB Self-Hosted.
 Currently, TiDB Cloud does not provide TTL metrics.

 </CustomContent>